Select An Institution: See All

 Review the admission requirements for all programs at George Brown College:

-The minimum grade required to transfer a course to George Brown College for Continuing Education, certificate and diploma programs is a “C” or better (where “C” equals 60% or higher) at an accredited postsecondary institution.
+The minimum grade required to transfer a course to George Brown College for Continuing Education, certificate and diploma programs is a “C-” or better (where “C-” equals 60% or higher) at an accredited postsecondary institution.
 For degree programs, from a completed certificate or diploma level course at an accredited community college/institute of technology the minimum grade required is a “B” or better (where “B” equals 70% or higher) and from a completed degree level course at an accredited postsecondary institution the minimum grade required is a “C” or better (where “C” equals 60% or higher).

 Additionally, you must meet the minimum grade required for the specific course in the program to be granted transfer credit and have the credit used in the program requirements.
 The minimum grade is the higher of the George Brown College standard as described above or program course requirement, for example “B” in some Health Science programs.
+George Brown College reserves the right to assess transfer credits on an individual basis and to make such changes in rules, regulations, and policies as may be required.

 View George Brown College’s credit equivalencies database and transfer agreement opportunities: